Personal Finance Software: Local vs Cloud — Which Is Safer for Your Data?

 Bank Imports Are Manual (But Fast)

 With SenticMoney's Standard tier, importing bank transactions takes about two minutes.
-Log into your bank, download a CSV or OFX file, and import it into the app.
+Log into your bank, download a CSV, Excel, OFX, QFX, or PDF file, and import it into the app.
 Smart presets for 15+ major banks auto-map columns so you do not need to configure anything.
 For most people, doing this once or twice a month is a minor habit that replaces the ongoing privacy risk of Plaid.

 Backups Are Your Responsibility